Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/precision/numeric_input.rst

 Using the mouse for transformations is convenient, but if you require more precise control, you can also enter numeric values.
 After pressing the shortcut type a number to indicate the magnitude of the transformation.
-Then confirm or chancel. e.g. pressing :kbd:`S 2`, :kbd:`Enter` will double the scale of an object.
+Then confirm or cancel. e.g. pressing :kbd:`S 2`, :kbd:`Enter` will double the scale of an object.

 Translate :kbd:`G`
    By default and with no other key presses, the translation will occur along the X-axis.